 English is an exciting discipline that challenges you to explore both literature and writing.
-We offer two options for English majors—writing and communication and literature and criticism.
+As an undergraduate English major, you can follow your interests by choosing between two concentrations or a generalist option:

 Our award-winning faculty members specialize in a wide and diverse range of fields such as creative nonfiction, rhetoric and composition, world and British literature, and many more.